 Do individuals with demonstrably high ability need to attend college to further signal their ability to potential employers?
 We examine the labor market entry decision for basketball players deciding to enter or return to college versus entering the labor market for professional basketball, specifically the National Basketball Association (NBA).
 Individuals in this market have significant financial incentive to forgo further schooling in order to pursue their careers immediately and therefore face a trade-off between possible immediate financial rewards and the acquisition of additional skill-related human capital or improving the signals regarding own productivity.
 We exploit the variation generated from three exogenous ability rankings of college prospects, the Scout 100, Rivals 150, and ESPN 100, in order to document three key findings related to signaling and human capital accumulation.
 First, we find that players who were ranked as being of high ability before entering college systematically pursue fewer years of schooling than those who were not.
 Next, among those signaled to be most able, individuals who are ranked more highly - indicating the highest ability levels - are less likely to accumulate significant amounts of skill-specific human capital, as they opt to be professionals more quickly than those ranked less highly.
 Finally, we find that exogenous signals of ability are highly informative to potential employers.
 After controlling for other possible determinants of player quality, whether a player was identified as being of high ability in high school is both an economically and statistically significant determinant of draft position.

 Do Social Settings Affect Sexual Assault Prevalence?
-Evidence from Texas Alcohol Consumption (with Joey Smith, e-mail for a copy)
+Evidence from Texas Alcohol Consumption (with Joey Smith)

 A large psychology and health literature suggests a relationship between alcohol and sexual assaults, but little is known about the exact relationship.
 We expand on this literature by decomposing alcohol into both measures of consumption and availability in order to better understand which components of alcohol are important determinants of sexual assaults.
 To estimate this relationship, we match a unique panel data set which contains the total amount of alcohol sales and total number of package outlets and bars from the Texas Alcoholic Beverage Commission to individual-level crime incident reports from the NIBRS.
 We find that private settings are substantially more risky; in particular, we find a positive and statistically significant impact of alcohol sales from liquor stores on the number of sexual assaults, but do not find any relationship between alcohol sales from mixed-drink establishments.
 We interpret our estimates as a lower bound of the relationship, since sexual assaults are substantially underreported.